Multidisciplinary: Supportive care and advanced symptom management

 3:45 PM - 4:05 PMBiography

-Professor Alun C Jackson AM MSc PhD FCSANZ FECS, is Director of the Australian Centre for Heart Health; Honorary Professorial Fellow, Melbourne School of Psychological Sciences, University of Melbourne; and Honorary Professor, Centre on Behavioral Health, University of Hong Kong.
+Professor Alun C Jackson AM MSc PhD FCSANZ FECS, is Director of the Australian Centre for Heart Health; Honorary Professorial Fellow, Melbourne School of Psychological Sciences, University of Melbourne; and Honorary Professor, Centre on Behavioural Health, University of Hong Kong.
 He is the lead on the international Cardiac Emotions Study.

 Dr Gursharan Singh

-Research Fellow
+Research Fellow in Palliative Care

 Queensland University of Technology